 |

-awk 'NR == 1 || FNR != 1' |
+awk 'NR == 1 || FNR != 1' filenames… |

-concatenate table files sharing the same header (column names) without repeating the header line after the 1st time | useful when followed by several filenames | |
+concatenate table files sharing the same header (column names) without repeating the header line after the 1st time | only makes sense when given multiple filenames | |

-awk -F '\t' -v OFS='\t' |
+awk -F '\t' -v OFS='\t' script… filenames… |

-run AWK for tab-separated values | follow this with an AWK command/script | |
+run AWK for tab-separated values | filenames are optional | |

-awk '{ gsub(/\x1b\[[0-9;]+m/, ""); print }' |
+awk '{ gsub(/\x1b\[[0-9;]+m/, ""); print }' filenames… |

-ignore ANSI-terminal escape codes, which are used for colors and styles | you can follow it with a list of filenames | |
+ignore ANSI-terminal escape codes, which are used for colors and styles | filenames are optional | |

-bat -A |
+bat -A infile |

-browse text showing all normally-invisible characters like newline, tab, space, carriage return, etc. | slow when dealing with 100+ MB data | |
+browse text showing all normally-invisible characters like newline, tab, space, carriage return, etc. | very slow when dealing with 100+ MB data | |

-bat -l sql |
+bat -l sql infile |

 browse text with line counts and SQL-syntax highlighting |